k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_table_level_customized_flows_implementation.md

 - The delete flow receives a list of input parameters from the TDM execution processes and deletes the table before the load.
 Duplicate the **DeleteTableByDBCommand** flow (located in the TDM_TableLevel LU)  to implement the delete template and customize the delete logic.

-### In-place Masking Flow

-- Starting with **TDM 9.5** onwards,  the TDM support in-place masking task that update the PII fields on the selected tables.
-The in-place masking flow  receives a list of input parameters from the TDM execution processes and update the table table: replaces the PII values with masking values.
-Duplicate the **UpdateTableByQuery**  flow (located in the TDM_TableLevel LU)  to implement the the customize the in-place masking flow.

 ### Customized Flows  — TableLevelDefinitions Fields

 The following **TableLevelDefinitions** fields should be populated for each record: